Phishing: Augmenting password logins

-The Bank of America website is one of several that asks users to select a personal image (marketed as SiteKey) and displays this user-selected image with any forms that request a password.
-Users of the bank's online services are instructed to enter a password only when they see the image they selected.
-However, several studies suggest that few users refrain from entering their passwords when images are absent.
+The Bank of America website was one of several that asked users to select a personal image (marketed as SiteKey) and displayed this user-selected image with any forms that request a password.
+Users of the bank's online services were instructed to enter a password only when they saw the image they selected.
+The bank has since discontinued the use of SiteKey.
+Several studies suggest that few users refrain from entering their passwords when images are absent.
 In addition, this feature (like other forms of two-factor authentication) is susceptible to other attacks, such as those suffered by Scandinavian bank Nordea in late 2005, and Citibank in 2006.

 A similar system, in which an automatically generated "Identity Cue" consisting of a colored word within a colored box is displayed to each website user, is in use at other financial institutions.

 Security skins are a related technique that involves overlaying a user-selected image onto the login form as a visual cue that the form is legitimate.
 Unlike the website-based image schemes, however, the image itself is shared only between the user and the browser, and not between the user and the website.
 The scheme also relies on a mutual authentication protocol, which makes it less vulnerable to attacks that affect user-only authentication schemes.

 Still another technique relies on a dynamic grid of images that is different for each login attempt.
 The user must identify the pictures that fit their pre-chosen categories (such as dogs, cars and flowers).
 Only after they have correctly identified the pictures that fit their categories are they allowed to enter their alphanumeric password to complete the login.
 Unlike the static images used on the Bank of America website, a dynamic image-based authentication method creates a one-time passcode for the login, requires active participation from the user, and is very difficult for a phishing website to correctly replicate because it would need to display a different grid of randomly generated images that includes the user's secret categories.